Emily-OBrien-NHS/ED_ambulance_handovers/README.txt

-Code to create scatter plots and line of best fit to the relationships between the bed delays in ED and other key metrics.
+Code to look at relationships between ambulance handovers and other variables